This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 • Vocals are unfocused

-• Not liking the tone of the guitar – maybe filter it a bit
+• I do not like the tone of the guitar - maybe filter it a bit

 • Effects on the snare need some automation